-- Other expenses for the quarter ended March 31, 2020 are higher than the prior two quarters, as a result of increased professional fees resulting from the hiring of a financial adviser, increased investor relations, and higher product sales and marketing expenses relating to the MoUs signed by the Company. - The quarters ended June 30, 2020, and September 30, 2020, were impacted by the COVID-19 pandemic, which resulted in significant cost cutting measures, including temporary salary adjustments, re-negotiations, cancellations or interruptions of contracts and restricted travel. - Other expenses for the most recent quarter are higher as a result of increased investor relations expenses due to the engagement of service providers in Australia and due to an increase filing and compliance fees relating to the private placements completed in the six months ended March 31, 2021.
+- Other expenses for the quarter ended March 31, 2020 are higher than the prior two quarters as a result of increased professional fees resulting from the hiring of a financial adviser, increased investor relations, and higher product sales and marketing expenses relating to the MoUs signed by the Company. - The quarters ended June 30, 2020, and September 30, 2020, were impacted by the COVID-19 pandemic, which resulted in significant cost cutting measures, including temporary salary adjustments, re-negotiations, cancellations or interruptions of contracts and restricted travel. - Other expenses for the most recent two quarters are higher as a result of increased investor relations expenses due to the engagement of service providers in Australia and due to an increase in filing and compliance fees relating to the private placements completed in the nine months ended June 30, 2021.